Cave of the Crystals: Closure

 The cave was featured on the Discovery Channel program Naica: Beyond The Crystal Cave in February 2011.
 Earlier, it was featured on the History Channel program Life After People, in the episode "Depths of Destruction" of the second season.
-Additionally, these caves were also featured on the program Angry Planet, in episode 311.
+Additionally, these caves were also featured on the program Angry Planet, in season 3, episode 11.
 Exploration has given credence to the existence of further chambers, but further exploration would have required significant removal of the crystals.
 As the cave's accessibility is dependent on the mine's water pumps, once mining operations ceased, the caves were allowed to re-flood in October 2015.

 If the mining company decides to open another entrance, researchers might again enter to continue their work, according to a February 2019 report.